opendistro/for-elasticsearch-docs/docs/ppl/protocol.md

 }
 ```

-If any error occurred, an error message and its cause are returned instead:
+If any error occurred, error message and the cause will be returned instead:

 ```json
 curl -H 'Content-Type: application/json' -X POST localhost:9200/_opendistro/_ppl \